Few dog breeds begin with the letter F, but some excellent, affectionate, and lovable dogs exist.

-The dogs listed below are breeds that have been recognized by the American Kennel Club.
+The dogs listed below are breeds that the American Kennel Club has acknowledged.

 The field spaniel is a sporting dog.
 A well-grown field spaniel can weigh 60 pounds while standing 19 inches tall.

 Field spaniels have a single coat covered mainly in black or liver colors.
 Its jacket, just like many other dogs, requires regular grooming.
 In addition, the field spaniel has lots of hair that emerge at the back of its legs, under its belly, at its ears, and near the chest.

 The dog was initially designed for hunting but had recently changed its role to being a working dog.
 They do not like being alone, especially in a house with nothing to do.

 This dog is a lover of friendship with its owners.
 All that a Field spaniel needs to fall in love with you is proper feeding, grooming, and regular exercise that keeps them active.

 This dog, whose origin can be traced back to Finland, is well known for its thick double coat.
 The dog has prominent ears that stand erect and are positioned toward the sides of its head.
 This is one of the reasons the dog always looks alert.

 When seated, the Lapphund will assume the posture of a wild wolf.
 They are, however, friendly, with a compact body that is heavily built, not only of thick fur but also a muscular body.
 Due to its dense coat, this dog thrives in cold environments.